beast-dev/doc/tutorials/tempest/tempest_tutorial.md

 You can see that the correlation between divergence from root and time of sampling is much better (the `Correlation Coefficent` in the table on the left is now 0.733).

 You will notice that the relationship is still not very clean.
-The reason for this is that there are 3 different lineages here (human, swine and avian) and the combining them all into a single tree (which is then fixed) may obscure their individual patterns.
+The reason for this is that there are 3 different lineages here (human, swine and avian) and that combining them all into a single tree (which is then fixed) may obscure their individual patterns.

 The final file in this analysis, `ice_viruses_human.fasta`, is one that contains only the human viruses.